Dental Implants Central Ca

 The number and positioning of dental implants vary depending upon which type of prosthesis (removable or fixed) is recommended.

-Dr. Gallez, Dr. Nguyen and Dr. Browning perform in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Dr. Gallez, Dr. Browning and Dr. Sanz Miralles perform in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip, or tibia

 Drs.
-Gallez, Nguyen and Browning have received extensive training in Dental Implantology.
+Gallez, Browning and Sanz Miralles have received extensive training in Dental Implantology.
 Through continuing education, Drs.
-Gallez, Nguyen and Browning are abreast of the most current information on implant dentistry, such as TEETH-IN-AN-HOUR™ and 3-D implant treatment planning.
+Gallez, Browning and Sanz Miralles are abreast of the most current information on implant dentistry, such as TEETH-IN-AN-HOUR™ and 3-D implant treatment planning.